minetest-mods/craftguide/README.md

 #### `craftguide.show(player_name, item, show_usages)`

-Opens the craft guide with the current filter applied.
+Opens the Crafting Guide with the current filter applied.

    * `player_name`: string param.
    * `item`: optional, string param.
 If set, this item is pre-selected.
 If the item does not exist or has no recipe, use the player's previous selection.
 By default, player's previous selection is used